guceda/menu-opt/README.md

   bestDesign // best found menu -> ['save', 'save as', 'print'] }
 ```
+The output returs the best found design and its score.
+The score is an absolute value that should not be used but to compare with its own kind.

 ### Example: Random Optimizer + Fitts's Objective Function